 When you're not working on Everybody Water, where can we find you?

-What is the most influential thing you've learned as an entrepreneur, and more importantly, a female entrepreneur?
+What is the most influential thing you've learned as an entrepreneur, and more importantly, a woman entrepreneur?

-It's the year 2020, what do you hope has become of Everybody Water?
+It's 2020, what do you hope has become of Everybody Water?
 What is your idea of success for the company?

 KR: I hope Everybody Water is a household name and that together with our community of passionate consumers, we have changed tens of thousands of lives for communities where girls are now free to go to school, women free to work, and families able to thrive.